lemppu/openrw/rwgame/config/README.md

 values with Configurator and set a callback, that will send those values back when they are changed from outside.

-    * This makes it possible to make a runtime console, that can change values immediately during the came, which could be a big advantage in development.
+    * This makes it possible to have a runtime console, that can change values immediately during the came, which could be a big advantage in development.